Emil-H-Uhlin/java-enums/README.md

 game. _Create, level up and equip your character with cool but text represented weapons!_

-The project includes some key classes for creating a character, weapons and armor.
+The project includes some key functionality for creating a character, weapons and armor.
 Weapons have DPS calculated based on weapon damage and attack speed.
 Armor provide the character with bonus attributes which assists in scaling the character DPS.

 ### Character classes
 I first implemented character classes as their own classes inheriting from an abstract super-class `Hero.java`.
 I realised that creating new characters would be an annoyance since you'd have to create a new class that inherits from `Hero` every time you'd want to add a new character class to the project.
 You'd also have to override some methods, and flood the file hierarchy if your game has a lot of classes.

 Instead, I figured I'd make use of _Java enums_ which I had previously learned can do much more than something like C# enums.
 And so I created _HeroClass_, an enum that